Last Updated on by

 Mobile Applications are flooding the app-stores and new apps with simplistic designs and innovative ideas are taking over the top positions almost every week.
 While the fight is on, one thing’s for certain, innovation is the key.
 And what about the key to innovation?
 Well of course, it’s data.

 At the same time, web scraping is being used far and wide, to obtain data, to boost businesses and make critical decisions on the basis of something more than just a hunch.
 So today we will be discussing some mobile app ideas that use web scraping as their fuel- that is they are driven by web scraping.
 Let me explain with a short and simple example.
 Say you want to make an app with the latest news of an area.
-You can just create an application that will scrape news articles on the web with more than one reference to that place’s name.
+You can just create an application that will crawl news articles on the web with more than one reference to that place’s name.
 Then the links for these articles found, can be shown nicely, in a dashboard, sorted in descending frequency of the word found (here keyword found is the location itself).

 So here are some similar app ideas that can be implemented if you have a in-house team with a solid understanding of how web scraping works, or you have an experienced team like PromptCloud taking care of your company’s data needs.